Topl/tips/TIP-0003/README.md

 #### Asset Minting Statement

-The asset minting provides the information needed at the moment of minting an asset.
+The asset minting statement provides the information needed at the moment of minting an asset.

 ##### Attributes